roadtocode4u/spaceship/docs/icp/10-forms/10-forms.md

 ### required

-- It is specifies that the element is mandatory to filled out before submitting the form.
+- The `required` attribute indicates that an input field must be filled out before submitting the form.

 **Code :**